 The Corporation continues to seek funding sources to provide capital for the Bahar Project expenditures and to replace its senior debt, including evaluating the potential for an equity placement or equity conversion to replace some or all its debt obligations.
-In addition, the Corporation is seeking to obtain deferral agreements in respect of its minority debt obligations by year-end 2019.
+In addition, in December 2019, the maturity of minority debt obligations was extended to June 30, 2020.
 In the interim, the Corporation continues to work to generate sufficient cash flow to meet its forward operating working capital obligations.